hashmapinc/Tempus/docs/datamodel/dataobject.rst

 .. image:: ../_images/datamodel/object-info.png
     :align: center

-The first page of the datamodel object creation stepper is for entering general object information.
+The first page of the DataModel Object creation stepper is for entering general object information.
 This includes:

 - **Object Name** - the name of the object.
 This must be unique within a datamodel.
 - **Object Description** - the optional description of the object.
 - **Object Type** - the type of object this is.
 This can be either ``Device`` or ``Asset``.
+- **Object Icon** - the icon of object.
+This can only be provided for ``Asset``.

 For our example, let's create a ``Developer`` object.